phetsims/models-of-the-hydrogen-atom/doc/implementation-notes.md

 ## Model

+### Light Source

+`LightSource` is the model of a simple light source that emits photons in the UV and visible spectrums, for white light and monochromatic light.
+With white light, the algorithm for choosing a photon's wavelength is implemented such that the probability of the photon interacting with the atom is increased.
+See method `getNextPhotonWavelength` in LightSource.ts for details.

+### Atomic Models

+Atomic models are roughly divided into classical and quantum categories.
+The classical models are "Billiard Ball", "Plum Pudding", and "Classical Solar System".
+The quantum models are "Bohr", "de Broglie", and "Schrödinger".

+Atomic models that include the concept of photon absorption are the quantum models.

+Atomic models that include the concept of photon emission are the quantum models, plus "Plum Pudding".
+The quantum models include two types of emission: stimulated emission and spontaneous emission.
+See the class documentation for details.

+All atomic models except "Billiard Ball" include an electron.

 ### Class hierarchy

 This diagram shows the most important parts of the model class hierarchy.
 See the documentation of each class